ConnorHulla/MovieRentals/README.md

 # MovieRentals
-Back end movie rental system that uses a binary tree to store movies Go to the SRC file to see the code, written in Java
+Back end movie rental system that uses a binary tree to store movies. <br/>
+Go to the SRC file to see the code, written in Java